 After all that sightseeing, you’re bound to work up an appetite.
+Mosquito Coast is one of the best restaurants in Ghent for travel lovers.
+This quirky cafe is full of global travel souvenirs and photos to inspire you while you’re dining.
 A tasty local dish to try is waterzooi.
 This is a traditional Flemish stew, originally from Ghent, made with fish or chicken and vegetables in a cream and herb sauce.
-Mosquito Coast is one of the best restaurants in Ghent for travel lovers.
-This quirky cafe is full of global travel souvenirs and photos – plenty to inspire you while you’re tucking into some waterzooi or one of their international dishes.

 If you are vegetarian, don’t worry because Ghent is known as a vegetarian capital of Europe.
 Every Thursday, the city promotes a meat-free day and there are plenty of vegetarian and vegan restaurants.
 Try the all-you-can-eat vegan buffet Komkommertidj (Cucumber Time) or Le Botaniste, a plant-based organic food and wine bar.

 Being in Belgium, you have to try the world-famous locally brewed beer.
 One of the best bars in Ghent is Dulle Griet, where you can peruse their menu of over 500 different beers and choose the best beer in Ghent.

 If it’s summer, why not do as the students do and grab a drink from a bar or shop and sit by the canal.
 It’s such a relaxed atmosphere and great for people watching.

 The surprising thing about spending one day in Ghent